mhutter/podstalk/README.md

 * `NAMESPACE` - (_default_: whatever is in `/var/run/secrets/kubernetes.io/serviceaccount/namespace`) - Namespace to list pods in.
 Set to `""` (empty string) to watch pods in ALL namespaces (given the ServiceAccount Podstalk runs under is privileged enough).
 * `DEBUG` - Set to a non-empty value to enable additional logging output.

+If you use the Helm chart, see `values.yaml`

 ## Development